Spectral Condition for $\mu$P under Width-Depth Scaling: Spectral Condition for General Residual Networks

 In contrast, two-layer residual blocks introduce \emph{second-order} update terms arising from products of weight updates across the two sublayers.
-To satisfy the $\mu$P principle~(\ref{principle: max}), these second-order contributions should be maximized to $\Theta(1)$.
-This requirement imposes an additional constraint on the scaling of weight updates, which in turn tightens the initialization condition and residual multiplier to $ \|\mW_l^{(1)}\|_{\normrms}\,\|\mW_l^{(2)}\|_{\normrms}=\Theta(1/L) $ in~(\ref{eq:init_hidd}) and $\Theta(1/L)$, respectively.
-This explains why such formulation in~\citet{TP-6,DBLP:conf/iclr/BordelonNLHP24-dmft-depth} does not directly extend to practical architectures (residual block with two or more layers), nor do they support robust HP transfer across depth~\citep{TP-6,completep}.
+To satisfy the $\mu$P principle~(\ref{principle: max}), these second-order contributions should be maximized to $\Theta(1)$ as in (\ref{eq:update_hidd_2}).
+This requirement imposes an additional constraint on the scaling of weight updates, which in turn tightens the initialization condition to $ \alpha_l\|\mW_l^{(1)}\|_{\normrms}\,\|\mW_l^{(2)}\|_{\normrms}=\Theta(1/L) $ in~(\ref{eq:init_hidd}) and thus the residual multiplier to $\alpha_l = \Theta(1/L)$.
+This important difference explains why the Depth-$\mu$P-style scaling ($k=1$) does not directly capture residual branches with two or more transformations, and helps account for its poor depth-wise HP transfer behavior in Transformer experiments in Section~\ref{sec: experiment} and~\citet{TP-6,completep}.